 Sydney-based band Cosmo’s Midnight have returned with their second EP, Moments.
 A listen or two in you can hear this is something the Inner-West duo wanted to make waves with, something they spent a lot of time on getting right.
 It’s got that bouncy jungle vibe about it but, in all seriousness, this is a compilation of 90s nostalgia and something you need to have your hands on.

 The two title tracks, Snare (Feat.
 Wild Eyed Boy) and Walk With Me (Feat.
 KUČKA) are what helped prepare this EP for the limelight.
-Both tracks mesh so well in terms of lyrics and production, as well as every other track on the release, they were constructed with a very specific feeling or atmosphere in mind; no compromise at all.
+Both tracks mesh so well in terms of lyrics and production.
+Every track on the release was constructed with a very specific feeling or atmosphere in mind; no compromise at all.
 With the massive success of fellow Australians Flight Facilities following the release of their debut album Down to Earth in 2014, you can’t help to think these guys are going to have a similar 2016.

 Original article at Something You Said